Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Experiments

-\paragraph{Effectiveness of Online Density Ratio Estimation.} We then take a closer look at our online density ratio estimator.
-We conduct experiments with \texttt{Square Shift}, where the underlying distribution of online data switches between two distributions every $M$ rounds.
-Figure~\ref{fig:heatmap} shows the weight assignment (in percentage) for base-learners with different interval lengths, where the weights of the base-learners are averaged over their active period.
-The result demonstrates that our meta-learner successfully assigns the largest weight to the base-learner whose active interval length matches the switch period $M$, which ensures the right amount of historical data are reused.
-Besides, Figure~\ref{fig:weights} reports the average error of Accous and OLRE over $1,000$ iterations.
-The results show that the Accous algorithm (red line) is capable of quickly adapting to new distributions after the covariate shift occurs.
-In contrast, the OLRE algorithm (blue line) struggles because it uses all historical data generated from different data distributions.
-Furthermore, we denote the density ratio estimator's loss $\Lh_t(\thetah_t)$ by the green line, which is quickly minimized after the covariate shift occurs.
-The similar tendency between the average error and the estimator's loss validates our theoretical finding: we can minimize the excess risk of the predictor by minimizing the dynamic regret of the density ratio estimator as suggested by Theorem~\ref{thm:BD-conversion}.
+\textbf{Effectiveness of Online Density Ratio Estimation.} We then take a closer look at the core component of our algorithm, the online density ratio estimator, in the \texttt{Squ} shift where the distribution of the online data shifts every $M$ rounds.
+Figure~\ref{fig:heatmap} shows the weight assignment for base-learners with different interval lengths, averaged over their active period.
+The result shows that our meta-learner successfully assigns the largest weight to the base-learner whose interval length matches the switching period $M$, which ensures that the right amount of historical data is reused.
+Figure~\ref{fig:weights} also shows the average error of Accous and OLRE over $1,000$ iterations.
+The results show that Accous (red line) can quickly adapt to new distributions after the covariate shift occurs.
+In contrast, OLRE (blue line) struggles because it uses all the historical data generated from different distributions.
+Furthermore, we denote the loss of the density ratio estimator $\Lh_t(\thetah_t)$ by the green line, which is quickly minimized after the covariate shift occurs.
+The similar tendency between the average error (red line) and the loss of the estimator (green line) confirms our theoretical finding in Theorem~\ref{thm:BD-conversion}: we can minimize the excess risk of the predictor by minimizing the dynamic regret of the density ratio estimator.